 (3) The conciliation officer is not to be called as a witness in a subsequent proceeding.

-[Section 182ZM inserted by No. 31 of 2011 s.
+[Section 182ZM inserted: No. 31 of 2011 s.
 6.]

 182ZN.
 To whom compensation is to be paid

 A sum directed or agreed to be payable as compensation is to be paid to the person to whom it is payable under the direction or conciliation agreement unless it is paid into the custody of WorkCover WA.